Chief inspector: Metropolitan Police

 The rank was introduced into the Metropolitan Police in 1868 and was first used by Adolphus Williamson, the first head of the Detective Branch (later the Criminal Investigation Department).
 When Williamson was promoted to superintendent shortly afterwards, three of his inspectors were promoted to chief inspector and the rank was firmly established.
 In 1869 it was also introduced as a uniformed rank, with the senior assistant to the divisional superintendent being given the rank.
 The rank subsequently spread to other police forces.

 From 1933, every Metropolitan Police division had two chief inspectors: chief inspector (administration) and chief inspector (crime) (the latter also being a uniformed administrative officer and not replacing the divisional detective inspector (DDI)).
 From 1949, sub-divisional inspectors and DDIs were regraded as chief inspectors and current chief inspectors were regraded as superintendents.
 From 1953, chief inspectors commanding sub-divisions and detective chief inspectors commanding divisional CIDs were regraded as superintendents grade I, other chief inspectors were regraded as superintendents grade II, and a redefined rank of chief inspector was created for senior inspectors.
 Since 1974, the Metropolitan Police has only had one rank of superintendent, in common with the rest of the country.

 From January 1954, there was one superintendent grade I and one chief inspector in each sub-division, and one chief superintendent, one superintendent grade II and one detective superintendent grade I in each division.
 A detective chief inspector was added in each division later in 1954.

-It was announced in October 2016 that the rank (along with the rank of commander) would be phased out of the Metropolitan Police Service by October 2018; however, this plan has now been cancelled.
+It was announced in October 2016 that the rank (along with the rank of commander) would be phased out of the Metropolitan Police Service by October 2018; however, this plan was later cancelled.

-Salary

-A chief inspector's starting salary is £58,332 or £60,654 if serving in London.
-After three years, it increases to £60,732 or £63,058 if serving in London.